King of Italy: Carolingian Dynasty (774–887)

-Charlemagne ruled over Italy as King of the Lombards.
+Charlemagne ruled over northern Italy as King of the Lombards.
 In 781, he named his son Pepin as King of Italy, though he still maintained suzerainty over the land.
 Charlemagne was crowned Roman Emperor in 800, while the Kingdom of Italy became one of the constituent kingdoms of the Empire.
 Beginning with Louis the Pious in 818, the Kingdom was ruled directly by the Carolingian Emperor himself.